Tinkerforge/doc/en/source/Software/API_Bindings_PHP.rst

 You can use the bindings without having to install them.
-Just copy the ``Tinkerforge/`` folder from the ``source/`` folder in the same folder as your PHP program.
+Just copy the ``Tinkerforge/`` folder from the ``source/`` folder in the same folder as your PHP script.
 The section about testing an example has more details about this.

 Testing an Example